--Please sign our Color of Change petition to Philadelphia District Attorney Larry Krasner: Stop Defending Mumia Abu-Jamal's Unjust Conviction

 Dear Philadelphia District Attorney Larry Krasner,

-Mumia Abu-Jamal’s 1982 conviction is a travesty of justice, obtained through a combination of police, prosecutorial, and judicial misconduct, as documented by Amnesty International.
+Even without the current health emergency, Mumia Abu-Jamal’s 1982 conviction was already a travesty of justice, obtained through a combination of police, prosecutorial, and judicial misconduct, as documented by Amnesty International.
 Abu-Jamal has suffered from extreme injustice at all levels of the criminal justice system.
 These numerous improprieties have tainted Abu-Jamal’s conviction beyond repair.

-Mumia Abu-Jamal is currently represented by the NAACP Legal Defense Fund.
+Mumia Abu-Jamal is currently represented by Sam Spital of the NAACP Legal Defense Fund and Judith Ritter on his criminal case.
+His medical legal team is led by Bret Grote of the Abolitionist Law Center and Robert Boyle.
 We the petitioners are not his lawyers and do not speak for them.
 Instead, we are the grassroots movement of people united by the fact that we care about the fate of Mumia Abu-Jamal.

 We are outraged by the many different ways that racism and institutionalized white supremacy have irreparably harmed Mumia Abu-Jamal’s civil and human rights, and his rights to the fair adjudication of his case.
-The District Attorney’s continued defense of the 1982 conviction & subsequent appeals process only affirms the longstanding racial injustice that has marred this case.
+Abu-Jamal’s continued imprisonment only affirms the longstanding racial injustice that has marred this case.

 DA Krasner, you have the authority to secure the release of Mumia Abu-Jamal.
 You have secured release of over a dozen persons whose unjust convictions were based on evidence of innocence deliberately ignored through improprieties by police and prosecutors.
 Abu-Jamal deserves the same level of fairness.
 If law has plain letter meaning, then please adhere to the 1889 directive from the Supreme Court of Pennsylvania that the District Attorney’s Office “…seeks justice only…” Also remember that same Court’s 1959 reminder that regardless of a DA’s belief in guilt, all defendants are “…entitled to all safeguards of a fair trial as announced in the Constitution…”